folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 If you selected **Fixed**, you will see the following fields:

 **Fixed due date schedule.** Select a fixed due date schedule, as configured in [Settings \> Circulation \> Fixed due date schedules](#settings--circulation--fixed-due-date-schedules).
 The selected schedule determines the due date for the item.
-Note: Fixed due dates are only applicable for loans longer than 24 hours, and the due date/time is automatically set to 11:59 PM on the due date.
+Note: Fixed due dates are only applicable for loans longer than 24 hours, and the calculated due date/time is set to 11:59 PM on the due date.

 **Closed library due date management.** Select when the item is due if an item’s calculated due date lands in closed hours for the service point.
 * If an item’s loaned interval is in **minutes** or **hours**, the due date will follow the choice given in the loan policy.